TerryLai422/shared-config2/README.md

 # shared-config2
 The common configurations are stored in application.yml in the configuration directory.<br />
-The configurations for specified application are stored in {application.name}.yml under configuration directory.<br />
+The configurations for specified application are stored as {application.name}.yml under configuration directory.<br />
 Please refer to app1.yml under the following sample directory structure as an example.<br />
 <br />
 └─ configuration<br />